 Jan studied in Prague, Stockholm and Oxford and before going to academia, he worked for the Czech Foreign Ministry and for the Constitutional Court as the President’s legal clerk.
-After seven years at the LSE he has recently moved to Copenhagen to take up the Chair in EU law at the Faculty of Law and i.courts and is excited about coming back to what he considers his favourite part of Europe (besides his home country) – Scandinavia.
+After seven years at the LSE he moved to Copenhagen in 2017 to take up the Chair in EU law at the Faculty of Law and i.Courts and is excited about coming back to what he considers his favourite part of Europe (besides his home country) – Scandinavia.

-Jan loves the mountains and mountain running and in an alternative life he would like to work as a sherpa – not for his government in the European Council, but bearing loads in the mountains.
+Jan loves the mountains, mountain running and rock-climbing and in an alternative life he would like to work as a sherpa – not for his government in the European Council, but bearing loads in the mountains.

 Matěj (or Matt) studies at the Charles University Law Faculty.
-Last year, he worked at the Ministry of Finance of the Czech Republic and for the Czech Insurance Association.
-Currently, he is testing (and improving!) his legal skills in a small law firm in Prague.
+Last year, he worked at the Ministry of Finance of the Czech Republic and the Supreme Administrative Court of the Czech Republic.
+Currently, he works at the Constitutional Court of the Czech Republic.
 He also participates in the so-called Street Law project which helps educate people from excluded areas in Czechia.

 For a long time, Matěj longed for becoming an influential economist.
 In his eyes, it was the most effective way to improve living conditions for people in Central Africa as well as to protect the natural environment surrounding them, which is something he cares deeply about.
 That ended during his one year stay in New Zealand when he found out that the rest of his life would be inevitably attached to working with numbers, so he decided to help through other means.
 There was also a point, where Matt thought about pursuing a career in the field of classical music as a professional violin player.
 That ambition has been gone for long, but his passion for classical music is here to stay.
 And the same goes for sports.
 Matt played soccer for 6 years and was (kind of) a professional athlete in modern pentathlon (swimming, fencing, running, horse riding and shooting).
 Such experience made him a little bit competitive.